 What are the symptoms?

-Mild cases of scoliosis usually do not need treatment.
-The doctor will check the curve of your child's spine every 4 to 6 months.
-If the curve gets worse, your child may need to wear a brace until he or she has finished growing.
-In severe cases, or if bracing doesn't help, your child may need to have surgery.
+Mild cases of scoliosis usually don't need treatment.
+Physical therapy may be an option.
+If the curve gets worse, your child may need to wear a brace.
+In severe cases, your child may need to have surgery.

 Health Tools help you make wise health decisions or take action to improve your health.

-In children and teens, scoliosis typically does not cause symptoms and is not obvious until the curve of the spine becomes moderate or severe.
-It may first become noticeable to a parent who observes that the child's clothes do not fit right or that hems hang unevenly.
+In children and teens, scoliosis typically doesn't cause symptoms and isn't obvious until the curve of the spine becomes moderate or severe.
+It may first become noticeable to a parent who sees that the child's clothes don't fit right or that hems hang unevenly.
 The child's spine may look crooked, or the ribs may stick out.